git-reset

 M reset_lifecycle_file

-And running git status, the output is:
+And running git status

 Changes not staged for commit: